 Here is a Biblical principle to consider regarding humans and blood.
 Hearing that Jesus had refuted the arguments of the Sadducees, the Pharisees got together to have their try at tripping him up.
 One Pharisee tested him by asking what he thought was the greatest commandment in God's law (Matthew 22:36).

 Jesus responded by stating the greatest commandments were to love God with all your heart and soul and to love others like yourself (Matthew 22:37 - 40).
 He later raised this standard to the fullest when he told his disciples that they were to love each other as He (Jesus) loved them (John 13:34, 15:12)!

-If your neighbor's life could be saved by a donation of your blood, does that not abide within what Jesus called the second greatest commandment?
-I think so.
+If your neighbor's life could be saved by donating your blood, or a transfusion of such fluid, does that not abide within what Jesus called the second greatest commandment?
+This certainly seems to be the case.